ovflowd/raise/Install/README.md

 ### Installing RAISe
 1. Download RAISe by cloning the repository or by Downloading a ZIP
 2. Go to folder Install
-3. Give chmod 77 to Install.php (`chmod 777 Install.php`)
-4. Execute by `php Install.php`
+3. Execute by `php Install.php`
-5. Follow the setup
+4. Follow the setup
-6. You're all set.
+5. You're all set.